The Founder Tax: The cost of founder-dependent revenue

 The cost of building revenue around the founder

-Where it shows What it looks like
+Where it shows up What it looks like

 Sales Important deals move only when the founder joins the call, pushes follow-up, rewrites the proposal, or tightens scope